fullfacing/keycloak4s/README.md

 # Changelog
 All notable changes to this project will be documented in this file.

-## [0.16.0]
-### Added
-- Created a simplified policy configuration structure that uses simple a path instead of a path broken into a tree structure.

 ## [0.15.0]
 ### Added
 - Added a json security security structure that is used to configure security for a server.